fieldtrip/website/tutorial/mouse_eeg.md

     bregma = [343 252];
     lambda = [343 130];

-To make a calibrated layout in milimeter that matches the actual animal size, we want to get the bregma point precisely at the origin (0,0).
+To make a calibrated layout in millimeters that matches the actual animal size, we want to get the bregma point precisely at the origin (0,0).
 We subtract the position of the bregma in the image from the position of all electrodes, outlines and masks.
-We furthermore want the distance between bregma and lambda to be 4.2 mm, hence we scale all positions by the ratio between the distance in pixels and milimeters.
+We furthermore want the distance between bregma and lambda to be 4.2 mm, hence we scale all positions by the ratio between the distance in pixels and millimeters.

     layout_mm = layout_pixels;